4-Chess - Adversaries and Allies

 ALLIANCES

-In two-player chess, opponents sit opposite each other.
+n two-player chess, opponents sit opposite each other.
 But in four-player chess, it is more natural and easier to attack the players to the side than it is to attack forward.
-This makes players sitting opposite each other more likely to form natural alliances, and players sitting side by side to become adversaries.
+This makes players sitting opposite each other more likely to form natural alliances, and players sitting side by side to be natural adversaries.
 It appears that four-player chess favors the formation of opposite-sitting players as a team.
 In fact, the early rules of four-player chess required players sitting opposite of each other to be partners, and as partners, they could not capture or attack each other's pieces.

 4-Chess - Adversaries and Allies does not force a partnership on any player.
 Instead, players may act as allies or adversaries at will, changing strategic alliances as the game progresses and as changing circumstances might require.
 One player's pieces may attack and capture any other player's pieces, or refrain from it.